Create customized knowledge to share with your company

 - When the new knowledge item is complete, click to save the new knowledge item.

-The new knowledge item is now available for the selected customers in the Knowledge > Custom Knowledge section.
+The new knowledge item is now available for the selected customers in the Knowledge > All Knowledge section.
 You can also import existing passwords into your custom knowledge templates.